Director Barry Sonnenfeld Plays Not My Job

 SAGAL: And did you, in fact, call your mother?

 SONNENFELD: Well, I was supposed to be at home at 2:00.
 It was 2:20.
-And by the way, the perseverance of my mother to actually find someone at the Garden and convince them this was an emergency was so amazing that by the time I got to the pay phone - this is pre-cell phones - I assumed someone had died.
+So - and by the way, the perseverance of my mother to actually find someone at the Garden and convince them this was an emergency was so amazing that by the time I got to the pay phone - this is pre-cell phones - I assumed someone had died.

 SAGAL: And how many years of therapy have you had, sir?